Plus-1000/Create-point-set-on-face-with-NX-Open/README.md

 ## Create points on selected face and export them to text file
 When we need a point set of a surface for testing purposes, we can create it within NX CADCAM and then export the points to a txt or csv file.
-This NX Open script is designed to create a point set on an NX surface with just a few clicks, as demonstrated in the video.
+This NX Open script is designed to create a point set on a NX surface with just a few clicks, as demonstrated in the video.